lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

       :term:`blank_zeros` ........
 False : Blank zeros in the image
       :term:`bmpersrc_th` .........
 None : Theoretical estimate of number of beams per source.
 None => calculate inside program
       :term:`check_outsideuniv` ..
-False : Check for pixels outside the universe
+False : Check for pixels outside the universe :term:`detection_image` ........ '': Detection image file name used only for detecting islands of emission.
+Source
-      :term:`fdr_alpha` ...........
+                                   measurement is still done on the main image :term:`fdr_alpha` ...........
 0.05 : Alpha for FDR algorithm for thresholds
       :term:`fdr_ratio` ............
 0.1 : For thresh = None; if #false_pix / #source_pix <
                                    fdr_ratio, thresh = 'hard' else thresh = 'fdr'